Women of Allah

 Not on view

-The veiled, gun-bearing women and the black-and-white photograph format of Shirin Neshat’s (b.
-1957) work suggest newspaper clippings that show Iranian women's involvement in the Iran-Iraq War and the Islamic Revolution.
-In Way in Way Out from the Women of Allah series, the woman's hand gesture suggests prayer, and the popular prayer inscribed on the edge of her white veil reads: "Give a hand so that I can hold a hand."
+This photograph forms part of Neshat's Women of Allah series created between 1993 and 1997 upon returning from a trip to Iran after many years in exile during and following the 1979 Islamic Revolution.
+In this series, the veiled, gun-bearing women and the black-and-white photograph format suggest newspaper clipping showing Iranian women's involvement in the Iran-Iraq War and Islamic Revolution.
+Handwritten verses over the body often act as an analogue to the spoken word and quote feminist poets and writers such as Furugh Farrukhzad and Tahira Saffarzada.
+Here, the woman's hand gesture suggests prayer, and the popular prayer inscribed on the edge of her white veil reads: "Give a hand so I can hold a hand."